-In addition to using metrics and calculations to evaluate ESG performance, there are also various best practices and standards that denim industry players can adopt to minimize the environmental and social impact of chemical and dye use, including like using safer chemicals and dyes that have a lower environmental and social impact or adopting closed-loop systems that minimize waste and maximize resource efficiency [97].
-Investing in sustainable and renewable energy sources, such as solar or wind power, to power production processes with implementation of transparency and traceability measures to ensure the responsible sourcing of chemicals and dyes [96].
+In addition to using metrics and calculations to evaluate ESG performance, there are also various best practices and standards that denim industry players can adopt to minimize the environmental and social impact of chemical and dye use, including like using safer chemicals and dyes that have a lower environmental and social impact or adopting closed-loop systems that minimize waste and maximize resource efficiency (Hassan et al., 2018).
+Investing in sustainable and renewable energy sources, such as solar or wind power, to power production processes with implementation of transparency and traceability measures to ensure the responsible sourcing of chemicals and dyes (Teli and Markova, 2021).
 By adopting these and other best practices and standards, denim industry players can improve their ESG performance and meet growing demands for more sustainable and responsible practices.

-7. Role of Chemical Dyes and Dying Technologies in Denim Industries, In Terms Of SBTI'S-A future roadmap
+7. Role of chemical dyes and dyeing technologies in denim industries, in terms of SBTI's-a future roadmap

-The Science Based Targets initiative (SBTi) is a collaboration between CDP, the United Nations Global Compact, World Resources Institute (WRI), and the World Wide Fund for Nature (WWF) that provides companies with a defined pathway to future-proof growth by specifying how much and how quickly they need to reduce their greenhouse gas emissions [106].
-In order to align with the SBTi, companies need to set greenhouse gas (GHG) reduction targets that are consistent with the level of decarbonization required to keep global temperature increase below 2°C above pre-industrial levels [107].
+The Science Based Targets initiative (SBTi) is a collaboration between CDP, the United Nations Global Compact, World Resources Institute (WRI), and the World Wide Fund for Nature (WWF) that provides companies with a defined pathway to future-proof growth by specifying how much and how quickly they need to reduce their greenhouse gas emissions (Arshad, 2021).
+In order to align with the SBTi, companies need to set greenhouse gas (GHG) reduction targets that are consistent with the level of decarbonization required to keep global temperature increase below 2°C above pre-industrial levels (Patil and Ghosh, 2019).
 While SBTI primarily focuses on GHG emissions, it indirectly influences other aspects of sustainability, including the use of chemical dyes in denim production.